-- 1. During each clinical course, students will be required to successfully pass a 20 item, fill-in-the-blank online Dosage Calculation Examination with 90% accuracy in order to go to the clinical setting. - 2.
+- 1. During each clinical course, students will be required to successfully pass a 10 item, fill-in-the-blank online Dosage Calculation Examination with 100% accuracy in order to administer medications in the clinical setting. - 2.
 Only computer calculators may be used during the exam. - 3.
-The exam must be completed within one (1) hour. - 4.
-Three (3) attempts will be allowed to successfully pass the exam. - 5.
-Students must remediate with a nursing tutor between attempts. - 6.
-Dimensional analysis calculation formulas and solutions will be written by the student on a worksheet provided by the faculty. - 7.
-Rounding should occur at the end of the calculation, in the final answer only, if appropriate. - 8.
-The final answer must be CIRCLED on the worksheet and entered into the computer exam in order to receive credit. - 9.
-Worksheets will be submitted to the faculty at the end of the exam. - 10.
-Students desiring to review a test will make an appointment with the designated faculty within the time frame designated by the Course Facilitator.
+The exam must be completed within thirty minutes - 4.
+Dimensional analysis is required to calculate dosage questions. - 5.
+Rounding should occur at the end of the calculation, in the final answer only, if appropriate. - 6.
+Three (3) attempts will be allowed to successfully pass the exam. - 7.
+If the dosage calculation examination is not past with 100% after the third attempt, the student will not be able to progress in the course, and will a "WF". - 8.
+Students must remediate with a nursing tutor between attempts.

+9. Students desiring to review a test will make an appointment with the designated faculty within the time frame announced by the Course Facilitator.